-Although a shower and tub drain serve the same function -- to dispose of waste water into your pipe drainage system -- each one performs the task differently.
-A standalone shower drain and a tub or bathtub and shower combination drain cannot be used interchangeably.
+Although shower and tub drains serve the same function — to dispose of wastewater into your pipe drainage system — each one performs the task differently, and there are drain differences.
+Standalone shower tub drains and a tub or bathtub and shower combination drain cannot be used interchangeably.
 If you are remodeling your bathroom and the project involves replacing your standalone shower with a tub, consider hiring a plumber to install the tub.
-He can ensure the plumbing outlets meet plumbing code.
+A plumber can ensure the plumbing outlets meet plumbing code.

 Shower and tub drains usually have different drain connection sizes to accommodate the various pipe sizes of your home's plumbing drain system.
-A shower tub drain has a 2-inch drain connection, while a tub drain frequently has a 1 ½-inch drain connection, according to Plumbing Supply.
+A shower tub drain generally has a 2-inch drain connection, while a tub drain frequently has a 1 1/2-inch drain connection.
 The drain connection for your tub is generally the same as the one for your sink, whereas the shower drain connection is slightly larger.

-Since a shower has a floor drain, waste water empties directly into the plumbing drain system.
+Since a shower has a floor drain, wastewater empties directly into the plumbing drain system.
 It does not have to be piped from the shower outlet to the plumbing drain system, like a tub drain requires.
-Ask the Builder says to think of your tub as a floor-level sink.
-A tub mandates that you install drain connections, similar to those found on your sink, for waste water to empty into your home's plumbing drain system.
+With this in mind, you can think of your tub as a floor-level sink.
+A tub mandates that you install drain connections, similar to those found on your sink, for wastewater to empty into your home's plumbing drain system.

 If you are in the process of converting your shower stall to a standalone tub or bathtub and shower combination, ensure the installation is to code.
 A shower drain should pipe directly to a shower outlet, and a tub drain should pipe directly to a tub outlet.